FHS Marching Band and Color Guard

 At Football Games:

-(September/October): Band students stay after school and practice.
-The Boosters provide dinner before the game.
-After dinner, the students change into their uniforms.
+(September/October): Band students will change into uniform and line up to march in together.
 During the game, they will sit in a designated section of the bleachers.
 Parents and friends cannot sit directly with the band, but are welcome to sit in the stands and watch the game and the band perform.
-At some of the games, the band will perform a portion of their show as halftime entertainment.
+At some of the games, the band will perform a portion or all of their show as halftime entertainment.
 After the game, the band will put away their uniforms and instruments.
-Band Booster will organize through SignUp.com volunteers to help with dinner, checkout/in uniforms, handle the water coolers during the game, help distribute and collect plumes and any other help needed for the show.
+Band Booster will organize through SignUp.com volunteers to help checkout/in uniforms, handle the water coolers during the game, help distribute and collect plumes and any other help needed for the show.
 Students are not allowed to eat anything while in uniform.
 Remind your student to be working on their pep band music as this is often forgotten as their focus is typically on learning the show music.

 Besides their marching uniform, each student will also have a concert uniform.
 These are long black dresses for the girls and white shirts and black pants, jackets and bow ties for the boys.
 Every student needs to have black socks or stockings and black shoes to wear with their concert attire.
 Your son can wear his own black pants and/or jacket and/or white shirt.
 Concert attire is checked out/in the same way marching uniforms are.